Generic selectors

 (General impression of the city, its misery, dirt, the Royal Palace, temples, bazaars and my money problems)

-After a few days spent in the Cambodian capital, I was about to go to Siem Reap, which is the closest town from the temples of Angkor.
-Through my money problem, I have not had time to see so many important death squares and museums of genocide near Phnom Penh.
-I’m glad I have a good reason to come back here again.
-Leaving the city, I saw the Phnom Penh panorama from the bridge over the Mekong and when we stood on the crowded road, I saw the elephants at work.
-The road to Siem Reap was all asphalted and as I suspect the best in all of Cambodia as it is the main tourist and commercial route.
-On both sides were rice fields and very primitive but pleasant to the eye of the village.
-In the middle of my road I also stopped in a small village for dinner.
-I was fortunate enough to have a look around and it was a very attractive place for me.
-No one spoke English and the whole village was not prepared at all and surrounded only by rice fields.
-I had to use the language of gestures to make sure it was fun.
-Here I could feel Cambodian is real.
-I mean the lack of tourist preparation, lack of communication, but only rice fields, field buffalo and primitive but in their way charming stalls and their sellers.
+The road to Siem Reap was all paved and, as I suspect, the best in the whole of Cambodia, as it is the main tourist route and also a trade route.
+On both sides were rice fields and very primitive but pleasant to the eye villages.
+In the middle of my road, I also stopped in a small village for lunch.
+Fortunately, I had some time to look around and it was a very attractive place for me.
+Nobody spoke English and the entire village was not prepared for tourism at all and surrounded only by rice fields.
+I had to use gestures to get by which was great fun.
+Here I could feel what Cambodia is really like.
+I mean the lack of tourist preparation, the lack of communication and only rice fields, buffaloes plowing the field and primitive but in their own way charming stalls and their sellers.

 Siem Reap and Angkor Wat